 - Elevate: It is helpful to elevate the affected area slightly above the level of the heart.
 This allows any pooled blood to return to the heart and helps to reduce fluid accumulation.

-Summer is here, it’s time to hit the mountains and enjoy the great outdoors!
-However, make sure you take the proper steps, such as stretching, hydrating, and properly warming up and cooling down, before and after your hikes to ensure you have many happy trails in your future!
+When spring or summer is here, it’s time to hit the mountains to enjoy the great outdoors!
+However, make sure you take the proper steps to prevent injury, such as stretching, hydrating, and properly warming up and cooling down to ensure you have many happy trails in your future!